Skip to Content

 • No mandatory pre-treatment preparation

-• Not needing a surgically implanted port
+• No need for a surgically implanted port

 The healthcare team can provide additional information about the possible benefits for Opdivo.